elanwyevans/dissertation-project/README.md

 As drivinglicencephotostoanalyse S3 bucket already exists globally, you need to change the name to a unique one.
 Change the name to one of your choice in the following files: serverless.yml, imageAnalysis.js and uploadFile.js

+Also in serverless.yml file, change org property value to your account name.

 ### Deployment